PGY1 Pharmacy Residency

 Why I chose The University of Kansas Health System: For me, the ideal residency program was one that would allow me to practice at a large academic medical center, serve a dynamic and complex variety of patients and learn from high-achieving preceptors.
 Additionally, I desired a program that had many PGY1 positions and offered a robust catalogue of PGY2 programs.
 Furthermore, I wanted to learn in a program that gave me confidence I would be practicing pharmacy at a competitive level and would support me through my year of growth.
 The University of Kansas Health System not only met my expectations but exceeded them.

 The specific program for each resident varies based upon the resident’s goals, interests and previous experience.
 However, all residents are required to complete learning experiences in core subject areas considered essential to the pharmacy practitioner.
 A broad range of elective learning experiences is available to permit the resident flexibility in pursuing individual goals.

 Additional learning experiences aimed at producing a well-rounded pharmacist include the development and completion of a research project related to pharmacy practice, development of oral and written communication skills through various activities including grand rounds presentations, boosting patient education skills, participation in various departmental administrative committees and practice in various pharmacy areas throughout the health system.

 - Clinical staffing area* (6 weeks)

-- 1st rotation after orientation and training experience is in resident’s clinical staffing area to support transition from orientation to rotations
+- 1st rotation after orientation and training experience is in resident’s clinical staffing area to support transition from orientation to learning experiences.

 - Acute care* (5 weeks)